ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 Conclusion
 ==========

-This tutorial discussed how to configure, mount, and use a `3DM-GQ7 <https://www.microstrain.com/inertial-sensors/3dm-gq7>`_ to provide a global localization solution.
-It also covered how to configure Nav2 to work with the localization solution either by itself or alongside a local ``robot_localization`` node.
+This tutorial discussed how to configure, mount, and use a `3DM-GQ7 <https://www.microstrain.com/inertial-sensors/3dm-gq7>`_ to provide a global navigation solution.
+It also covered how to configure Nav2 to work with the navigation solution either by itself or alongside a local ``robot_localization`` node.
 Finally it showed how to send waypoints in multiple different frames to show the flexibility this solution allows.

-This tutorial should be a good starting point for users who wish to use a `3DM-GQ7 <https://www.microstrain.com/inertial-sensors/3dm-gq7>`_ to provide a global localization solution and use Nav2 to navigate.
+This tutorial should be a good starting point for users who wish to use a `3DM-GQ7 <https://www.microstrain.com/inertial-sensors/3dm-gq7>`_ to provide a global navigation solution and use Nav2 to navigate.

 For further support on the ``microstrain_inertial_driver``, you can open an issue on `GitHub <https://github.com/LORD-MicroStrain/microstrain_inertial/issues>`_.
 For support on the GQ7 itself, you can open a ticket on the `MicroStrain Support Portal <https://sensor.support.microstrain.com/servicedesk/customer/portals>`_.